Pennsylvania Man Pleads Guilty to Federal Charge in Confrontation with Law Enforcement Near the White House

 Defendant Was Shot After He Refused Repeated Commands to Drop Handgun

-Olivieri pled guilty before the Honorable Senior Judge Royce C. Lamberth of the U.S. District Court for the District of Columbia to resisting or impeding certain officers or employees with a dangerous weapon.
+Olivieri pleaded guilty before the U.S. District Judge Royce C. Lamberth for the District of Columbia to resisting or impeding certain officers or employees with a dangerous weapon.
 The charge carries a statutory maximum of 20 years in prison and potential financial penalties.
 Under federal sentencing guidelines, he faces a likely range of eight to 14 months in prison and a potential fine of up to $40,000.
 No sentencing date was set.

-According to a statement of offense, signed by the defendant as well as the government, on May 20, 2016, at about 3:05 p.m., Olivieri was seen in a car that was parked on the north side of the 1600 block of Constitution Avenue NW.
+According to a statement of offense, signed by the defendant as well as the government, on May 20, Olivieri was seen in a car that was parked on the north side of the 1600 block of Constitution Avenue NW.
 Moments later, witnesses heard a gunshot and observed Olivieri holding a silver handgun and standing outside his vehicle.
 He was then seen walking quickly north through the grass toward the south lawn of the White House.